The-Chaotic-Neutrals/ShareGPT-Formaxxing/README.md

 - Reduce batch sizes in tool settings
 - Close other applications to free memory

-### FastText Model Issues (Windows)
+### FastText Installation Issues

+**Windows:**
-- The wheel file is included in `App/Assets/`
+- Download the appropriate wheel file from [fasttext_wheels_for_windows](https://github.com/mdrehan4all/fasttext_wheels_for_windows)
+- Choose the wheel matching your Python version (e.g., `fasttext-0.9.2-cp311-cp311-win_amd64.whl` for Python 3.11 on 64-bit Windows)
+- Install directly: `pip install https://github.com/mdrehan4all/fasttext_wheels_for_windows/raw/main/fasttext-0.9.2-cp311-cp311-win_amd64.whl`
-- If download fails, manually install: `pip install App/Assets/fasttext-0.9.2-cp311-cp311-win_amd64.whl`
+- Or download the wheel file first, then: `pip install fasttext-0.9.2-cp311-cp311-win_amd64.whl`

+**Linux/Mac:**
+- Try `pip install fasttext` first (may work on some systems)
+- If that fails, compile from source: Follow instructions at [fastText Python bindings](https://github.com/facebookresearch/fastText/tree/main/python)
+- Alternatively, search for precompiled wheels online for your specific Python version and system architecture

 ## 🙏 Acknowledgments